paezha/Spatial-Statistics-Course/Github Book/_book/13-Activity-Point-Pattern-Analysis-III.md

 ## Activity

-1. Calculate the event-to-event distances to nearest neighbors using the function `nndist()`.
+1.* Calculate the event-to-event distances to nearest neighbors using the function `nndist()`.
 Do this for all fast food establishments (pooled) and then for each type of establishment (i.e, "Chicken", "Hamburger", "Pizza", "Sub").

-2. Create Stienen diagrams using the distance vectors obtained in Step 1.
-Discuss the diagrams with a fellow student.
+2.* Create Stienen diagrams using the distance vectors obtained in Step 1.

-3. Plot the empirical G-function for all fast food establishments (pooled) and then for each type of establishment (i.e, "Chicken", "Hamburger", "Pizza", "Sub").
+3.* Plot the empirical G-function for all fast food establishments (pooled) and then for each type of establishment (i.e, "Chicken", "Hamburger", "Pizza", "Sub").

+4. Discuss the diagrams that you created in Question 2 with a fellow student.

-4. Is there evidence of clustering/regularity?
+5. Is there evidence of clustering/regularity?

-5. How confident are you to make a decision whether the patterns are not random?
+6. How confident are you to make a decision whether the patterns are not random?
 What could you do to assess your confidence in making a decision whether the patterns are random?
 Explain.